The holiness of his holiness29 Feb 2016, by Doctrines in

-I made my friend understand that I strongly believe that when the Church addresses the Pope as his holiness, she is not referring to the state of his soul but the office he occupies.
-He is the leader of the universal Church, the successor of Peter to whom Christ gave the keys of heaven, he is the vicar of Christ.
-The Pope is for us a priest, a bishop, a father and leader.
-But with us he is a man, a Christian, a Catholic and a co-pilgrim.
+I made my friend understand that I strongly believe that when the Church addresses the Pope as his holiness, she does not refer to the state of his soul but the office he occupies.
+He is the leader of the universal Church, the successor of Peter to whom Christ gave the keys of heaven; he is the vicar of Christ.
+For us, the Pope is a priest, a bishop, a father, and a leader.
+But with us, he is a man, a Christian, a Catholic, and a co-pilgrim.
 Addressing him as “your holiness” shouldn’t scandalize us but rather lead us into the mystery of God’s love; he is there not because he has never sinned but because God is holy and he loves his Church.

-Peter, the first Pope obviously denied Christ, yet he was made the rock and his faith became the foundation of the Church; he was given the keys of the kingdom of heaven (Mt.
+Peter, the first Pope, obviously denied Christ, yet he was made the rock, and his faith became the foundation of the Church; he was given the keys of the kingdom of heaven (Mt.
 16:17-20).
-His mistakes were over looked and forgiven by the mercy and love of God.
+His mistakes were overlooked and forgiven by the mercy and love of God.
 The Church will never be afraid to call the Pope “the holy father” because that office to which he has been chosen to occupy is holy.
-That is what the Church calls the “chair of Peter”; Jesus himself believes in the power and authority of a “chair”.
-He warned his disciples to obey the scribes and the Pharisees, not because they are holy but because they sit on the “chair” of Moses (Mt.
+That is what the Church calls the “chair of Peter”; Jesus himself believes in the power and authority of a “chair.”
+He warned his disciples to obey the scribes and the Pharisees, not because they are holy but because they sit on Moses’s “chair” (Mt.
 23:3).
 They took over the office of Moses, a holy office.
-And even though they were considered as hypocrites by Jesus, yet he respected the office and commanded his followers to do the same.
+And even though they were considered hypocrites by Jesus, he respected the office and commanded his followers to do the same.

-The Pope occupies a holy office and by the virtue of his office we proudly call him “the holy father”.
-Though as I said earlier that I strongly believe that the Church is not referring to the state of his soul, I still however believe that personal holiness is possible.
-If God calls us to be holy as he is holy (1 Peter 1:16), then it is possible to live a holy life by God’s grace.
-God would not be calling us to live an impossible life; he calls and he gives the grace to answer.
+The Pope occupies a holy office, and by his office, we proudly call him “the holy father.”
+Though, as I said earlier, I strongly believe that the Church is not referring to his soul’s state, I still, however, believe that personal holiness is possible.
+If God calls us to be holy as He is holy (1 Peter 1:16), then it is possible to live a holy life by God’s grace.
+God would not call us to live an impossible life; he calls and gives the grace to answer.

-This is not an attempt to defend the holiness of the holy father, but to simply let my friend and all those in his line of thought know that the Church proudly calls the Pope, the holy father.
+This is not an attempt to defend the holy father’s holiness but to let my friend and all those in his line of thought know that the Church proudly calls the Pope the holy father.